hposca/cloud-nuke/README.md

 Given this command, `cloud-nuke` will nuke _only_ IAM Users, as specified by the `--resource-type iam` option.

+The config file parameters are identical to the ones of `s3` with the only difference being the key name: `IAMUsers`.

-Now given the following config, the IAM Users that will be nuked are further filtered to only include ones that match any of the provided regular expressions.
-So a user named `some-nice-user-name` would be deleted, but a user named `intersting-user-name` would not.
+As an example, in the following config file, a user named `some-nice-user-name` would be deleted but a user named `interesting-user-name` would not.

 ```yaml
 IAMUsers: